-Long Beach dog owners can be held under two theories of liability from their dog causing injuries.
+Long Beach dog owners can fall under two theories of liability from their dog causing injuries.

 The first theory is strict liability where a dog owner can be held responsible for the harm their dog causes, no matter how carefully the owner guards or restrains their dog .
 Basically, the law states that there is no free bite.